FactomProject/factom-docs/api/includes/_wallet-api.md

 *The developers were so preoccupied with whether or not they could, they didn’t stop to think if they should.*

 The amount of data returned by this is so large, I couldn't get you a sample output as it froze my terminal window.
-It is strongly reccomended to use other techniques to retrieve transactions, it is rarely the case to require EVERY transaction in the blockchain.
+It is strongly recommended to use other techniques to retrieve transactions; it is rarely the case to require EVERY transaction in the blockchain.
 If you are still determined to retrieve EVERY transaction in the blockchain, use other techniques such as using the 'range' method and specifically requesting for transactions between blocks X and Y, then incrementing your X's and Y's until you reach the latest block.
 This is much more manageable.

 ## tmp-transactions